 In the Gion Geisha district of Kyoto (and other geisha house districts), look out for the Hanamachi (flower towns) that have streets lined with geisha tea houses.
 If you’re lucky, you might get a chance to see a geisha or maiko dashing from her home to work.
 Most maiko and geisha work at night, so you can increase your chances by walking through these streets between 16:00 and 18:00.

 Be warned: Tourists going “hunting for geisha” have exponentially increased in recent years and some haven’t been on their best behavior.
 Mobs surrounding the women, grabbing their kimono, and rudely flashing cameras have caused geisha and maiko to resort to taking backstreets and racing to taxis in secret.
-If you spot one, try to keep a respectful distance, and don’t bother with pulling out your camera.
-By the time you turn it on, they’ll be gone!
+The Gion neighborhood in Kyoto banned photography of any kind to combat this problem, and they strictly enforce it!
+If you're lucky enough to spot a Geisha or Maiko, keep a respectful distance and leave your camera out of the equation.

 If you do step out in the streets, be prepared for an onslaught of fellow travelers vying to take your picture.
 You won’t fool any of the locals, but gullible tourists might mistake you for the real thing!
 If you aren’t camera shy, lean into it and have a little fun.